1. What are truffles?

 - Dividends will be paid from profits as they are earned.

-Upcoming Hunts will be communicated via our website and Facebook page – and again will be offered to members first and allocated on a first come basis.
+- Future Truffle hunts will be communicated via our website and Facebook page – and will be offered to members first and allocated on a first come basis.